 Henry Street Settlement opens doors of opportunity for Lower East Side residents and other New Yorkers through social services, arts, and health care programs.

-In 2018, Henry Street’s past will come alive though The House on Henry Street, a permanent innovative humanities project supported in part by a competitive grant from the National Endowment for the Humanities.
+As we celebrate our 125th birthday in 2018, Henry Street’s past will come alive though The House on Henry Street, a permanent innovative humanities project supported in part by a competitive grant from the National Endowment for the Humanities.
 It will explore social activism, urban poverty and public health through the lens of Henry Street’s history.

 In order to make history – WE NEED YOUR HELP.